View of squeezed light optics in LIGO vacuum chamber

 We develop sum-frequency generation techniques for high-quantum-efficiency wavelength conversion, enabling low-noise readout at wavelengths where standard photodetectors fail.
 And our work on precision optical coatings — characterizing scattering, absorption, and damage thresholds — feeds directly into the mirror technology that sets the sensitivity floor of every interferometer we build.

-Our optical enhancement cavities have demonstrated energy enhancement factors approaching 60,000 (Pattison et al. 2025) — technology now being applied to laser-driven inertial fusion through a DOE INFUSE collaboration with Blue Laser Fusion.
+Our optical enhancement cavities have demonstrated cold-cavity, continuous-wave power buildup approaching 60,000× (a 1.5 m cavity with finesse ~419,000; Pattison et al. 2025) — a benchtop demonstration of the mirror and cavity technology now being applied to laser-driven inertial fusion through a DOE INFUSE collaboration with Blue Laser Fusion.
+(The per-shot energy coupling in a fusion reactor is far lower, set by ~1% target absorption.)

 Selected Publications